The E. M. Viquesney "Spirit of the American Doughboy" Database

 Photo: Jennifer Goldsmith Ho.

-There are two reasons for including this picture.
+There are two reasons for including the picture above.
 First, it shows a miniature Doughboy on display in a glass case near the Marion Doughboy in 1998.

 The card by the Doughboy reads: